Consistency Policy: Accelerated Visuomotor Policies via Consistency Distillation: Experiments

 \subsection{Real World Experiments}

-\textbf{Tasks}: We evaluate Consistency Policy in the real world on two tasks: Trash Clean Up and Plug Insertion.
+\textbf{Tasks}: We evaluate Consistency Policy in the real world on three tasks: Trash Clean Up, Plug Insertion, and Microwave.

-\begin{enumerate} \item \textit{Trash Clean Up}: The robot has to pick up trash lying near the can, place the trash inside of the can, and close the can's lid (see Fig.~\ref{fig:real-world}). \item \textit{Plug Insertion}: The robot has to pick up a plug and insert it into a socket.
-This task tends to be more contact rich and requires precision (see Fig. \ref{fig:real-world-plug}) \end{enumerate}
+\begin{enumerate} \item \textit{Trash Clean Up}: The robot has to pick up trash lying near the can, place the trash inside of the can, and close the can's lid (see Fig. \ref{fig:real-world}). \item \textit{Plug Insertion}: The robot has to pick up a plug and insert it into a socket.
+This task tends to be more contact rich and requires precision (see Fig. \ref{fig:real-world-plug}) \item \textit{Microwave}: The robot (a mobile manipulator) has to open a microwave, navigate to and retrieve a bag of broccoli, place it in the microwave, close the microwave door, and press the ``vegetable'' button to start the microwave.
+This task tests long horizon performance and control of a mobile base along with a standard robot arm (see Fig. \ref{fig:real-world-microwave}). \end{enumerate}

-We use a laptop containing a single 3070-Ti GPU with 8GB of VRAM for inference across all real world experiments.
-Note that we are unable to run ParaDiGMSeffectively on this setup due to ParaDiGMS's high VRAM usage.
-We also note that, on the 3070-Ti GPU, the 100-step DDPM variant of Diffusion Policy has an inference time of around $1.5$ seconds per forward pass.
-Thus, we choose as our baseline method the faster and more realistic DDiM variant of Diffusion Policy, which uses 15-steps for policy inference.
+For the first two tasks, we use a laptop containing a single 3070 Ti GPU with 8GB of VRAM for inference.
+Note that we are unable to run ParaDiGMS effectively on this setup due to ParaDiGMS's high VRAM usage.
+We also note that, on the 3070 Ti GPU, the 100-step DDPM variant of Diffusion Policy has an inference time of around 1.5 seconds per forward pass.
+Thus, we choose as our baseline method the faster and more realistic DDiM variant of Diffusion Policy, which uses 15 steps for policy inference.

-For all methods, we maintain the same policy inputs, outputs, and architecture as in the simulation experiment setup, except the observation size of the plug insertion task: for this task, we use image size of $256$x$256$.
+We maintain the same policy inputs, outputs, and architecture as in the simulation experiment setup, except the observation size of the plug insertion task: for this task, we use image size of 256x256.
 At a given timestep $t$, our policy receives: an over-the-shoulder image, a camera-in-hand image, current end-effector pose and current gripper width.
-Our policy outputs an action sequence of length $16$, where each step is a $10$-D vector of goal end effector position ($3$-D), goal effector rotation ($6$-D) and goal gripper position ($1$-D).
+Our policy outputs an action sequence of length 16, where each step is a 10D vector of goal end effector position (3D), goal effector rotation (6-D) and goal gripper position (1D).

+For the mobile manipulation microwave task, we use a Kinova Gen3 7-DoF arm mounted on a holonomic mobile base.
+Inference was completed on the same laptop with a 3070 Ti GPU and transmitted to the robot over a router connection.
+84x84 resolution image observations were taken from a wrist camera as well as a base mounted camera.
+Low dimensional observations include 3D base pose, 3D arm position, 4D arm rotation quaternion, and 1D for gripper width.
+Individual actions have dimension 13 (3 for the base pose, 3 for the arm position, 6D arm rotation, 1D gripper) and are chunked together temporally.